 Nook - An eReader made by Barnes & Noble.
 The modern Nook Tablets can use most of the CyberShelf apps, while the Nook Glow and older tablets cannot.
 Note that older Nooks are not supported by Barnes & Noble and will often have trouble using eBooks.

 Smartphone - A phone that can download and install apps - almost all will either be Apple or Android (Google) based.
-All Apple smartphones are iPhones, but there are countless Android phones made by a variety of manufacturers (the most popular is Samsung).
+All Apple smartphones are iPhones, but there are countless Android phones made by a variety of manufacturers.

 eReader - A non-smartphone device that can only be used for reading digital books and does not support apps.

-Tablet - A tablet computer is a mobile device, typically with a mobile operating system and touchscreen display processing circuitry, and a rechargeable battery in a single, thin and flat package.
+Tablet - A tablet computer is a mobile device, typically with a mobile operating system and touchscreen, and a rechargeable battery in a single, thin and flat package.
 Tablets support the use of apps.
 Examples: Apple iPad, Microsoft Surface, Samsung Galaxy Tab, Amazon Kindle Fire.